jota-bible/gui-app/Roadmap.md

 # Bugs
 1. Handle errors when entering incorrect regular expression errors in the search box.
-2. Deduplication does not work
-3. Search references with mixed punctuation ':', ','
+1. Search references with mixed punctuation ':', ','

 # Features